At Puracy, we’re passionate about health and safety. That’s why we wanted to clear up some confusion about a topic that affects all of us: face masks.

 Experts also recommend HEPA filters for face masks, like those found in air conditioners and other household appliances.
 Coffee filters offered reasonable protection, but not as much as the options mentioned above.

-That said, if you use a HEPA filter, ensure that it’s secured between layers of fabric.
+If you do use a HEPA filter, ensure that it’s secured between layers of fabric.
 Many HEPA filters for vacuum cleaners contain fiberglass which is dangerous when inhaled.

 Where Can I Donate Face Masks?